wolfSSL/wolfcrypt-py/README.rst

 lightweight, portable, C-language-based crypto library targeted at IoT, embedded, and RTOS environments primarily because of its size, speed, and feature set.
 It works seamlessly in desktop, enterprise, and cloud environments as well.
-It is the crypto engine behind `wolfSSl's embedded ssl library <https://wolfssl.com/wolfSSL/Products-wolfssl.html>`_.
+It is the crypto engine behind `wolfSSL's embedded ssl library <https://wolfssl.com/wolfSSL/Products-wolfssl.html>`_.

 Compiling